|

 branches, interweaving it with brushwood, and shoring it up with

-The warriors were rapidly digging a trench along the inside of
+earth and rocks; the warriors were rapidly digging a trench along

 We will need light, Captain, said Eowyn.
 She looked